Andrew W.K.: Other work

 On Friday, December 5, 2008, an Andrew W.K. fan named Dominic Owen Mallary died after an accident while his band Last Lights performed at Boston University.
 Dominic had always said that he wanted to have Andrew W.K. play during his funeral.
 After several friends of Dominic emailed him, Andrew came to the wake, and played classical piano for the entire time after paying his respects.

 Andrew formed the group The Brill Sisters with guitarist Matt Sweeney and producer Don Fleming.
 They played their first show (without Fleming) at Santos Party House on April 2, 2009.
 The entire group performed together on April 21, 2009.
 Andrew has collaborated with Canada's Nardwuar the Human Serviette and his band The Evaporators to record the split 7-inch A Wild Pear, released in 2009.
 They worked together again on a pair of tracks for The Evaporators' 2012 album Busy Doing Nothing.

-In 2012, it was believed that the United States State Department had named W.K. the U.S. Cultural Ambassador to Bahrain.
+In 2012, it was believed that the United States State Department had named W.K. the US Cultural Ambassador to Bahrain.
 In reality, he had been merely asked to speak at the Embassy as part of a cultural speakers program, an invitation which, upon further reflection, was repealed "because it did not meet the standards of the State Department."
 Andrew set a world record for Longest Drum Session in a Retail Store at the MTV Music Awards on Thursday, June 20, 2013, after drumming non-stop for 24 hours.
 On Thursday, June 12, 2014, Andrew co-hosted the Relentless Kerrang!
 Awards alongside Scott Ian of Anthrax.
 The event was held at East London's Troxy.

 Andrew also made an appearance as himself in the Cyanide & Happiness show.
 Most recently, he appeared as a fictional version of himself, "Intern Andrew W.K.", in a live show for Welcome to Night Vale, entitled "The Librarian".
 Andrew is featured on Nekrogoblikon's album titled Heavy Meta released on June 2, 2015.
 Andrew appeared on Ken Reid's TV Guidance Counselor podcast on December 11, 2015.
 Andrew played the role of the character known as "Redeye" in the game Fallout 4 in the Nuka-World DLC.